fire-archive/DesignConcepts/chapters/level_06.md

 ## Course Announcements

-For those paying close attention, I recently changed my Twitter username from @ai864 to @IanSchreiber, after urging from co-author Brenda Brathwaite (@bbrathwaite).
-The theory is that my actual name will be easier to remember… provided people learn to spell it correctly.
+For those paying close attention, I recently changed my Twitter name from @ai864 to @IanSchreiber, after urging from co-author @br -- Brenda Brathwaite.
+The theory is that my actual name will be easier to remember... provided people learn to spell it correctly.
 Keep in mind, for those of you who tweet about this course regularly.

 ## Mini-Challenge Results